fideltfg/userfrosting-install-script/README.md

 # UserFrosting Installation Script

+> [!NOTE]
+> PLEASE READ THE FULL README BELOW BEFORE YOU RUN THE SCRIPT!

 ## Overview
 This script automates the installation and configuration of [UserFrosting](https://www.userfrosting.com/) on an Ubuntu 24.04.1+ server.
 It installs required dependencies, sets up a MySQL database, configures an Nginx web server, and enables SSL with Let's Encrypt.